livingmap/documentation-LivingMapSDK/source/mapping/integration.rst

     boolean routingMode = false;

     /**
-     * Which sensor method should the SDK use for positioning [LocationSystem.WIFI, LocationSystem.BEACON, LocationSystem.GPS]
+     * Which sensor method should the SDK use for positioning [LocationSystem.WIFI / LocationSystem.BEACON / LocationSystem.GPS]
      */
     LocationSystem locationSystem = LocationSystem.BEACON;